C.S. Lewis and J.R.R. Tolkien at Oxford

 The Eurobar sits on George Street in front of the coach station.
 For Americans, that's English for "bus station".

-Back in the day, when it had another name and didn't have the flashing gambling "fruits machine" standard in British pubs, this was Tolkien's inspiration for The Prancing Pony.
+Back when Tolkien was at Oxford, it had a different name and didn't have the flashing gambling "fruits machine" now standard in British pubs.
+This was Tolkien's inspiration for The Prancing Pony.
 That's the inn where Frodo get raging drunk and starts singing, this leads to an attack by the Black Riders, and then Aragorn has to save them.

 And, I mean, really.
 We know that the third book is titled Return of the King.
 Aragorn might as well be wearing a T-shirt saying: